College Planning Timeline

 - Complete information needed to apply for housing, roommate assignment, and school orientation.

-- Get to know your roommate via e-mail or a phone call.
+- Get to know your roommate via e-mail, a FaceTime session, a phone call, or an in-person meeting.

 - Work part time to save money for college expenses.